COBRAPROsimulator/COBRAPRO/paper/paper.md

 I = I_data';
 V = V_data';
 ```
-The objective function is printed to the Command Window and the simulated and experimental data are plotted as shown in \autoref{fig:V_UDDS} and \autoref{fig:SOC_UDDS}.
+The objective function is printed to the Command Window:
 ```
 Displaying objective function values...
 ------------------------